Section 14 - Perkins Glossary

 Minnesota Department of Education (MDE) Table of Career and Technical Education Programs and Licenses (Table C)

 MDE has created a secondary CTE program, course, and license list known as “Table C.” Table C provides a list of six-digit program codes and two-digit course codes for each CTE Career Field, Career Cluster, and Pathway.
 Program codes listed in Table C are aligned with teacher licensure.
 Each CTE program in the state is reviewed on a five-year cycle in collaboration with MDE CTE program specialists.
-For a list of all current approved programs, see MDE’s Program Approval database at education. mn.gov/MDE/dse/cte/progApp.
+For a list of all current approved programs, see MDE’s Program Approval database at education. education.mn.gov/MDE/dse/cte/progApp.

 Minnesota Department of Employment and Economic Development (DEED)